wordbit/wordbit/content/posts/the-seven-year-itch.md

 In night mode, OLED literally transforms the user experience.
 The black background in an app completely subsumes the notch and bezels so that you get the illusion of an uninterrupted edge-to-edge plane of glass flowing seamlessly into the stainless-steel frame.
 It is an illusion, to be sure, but it is also a tantalizing glimpse of the true full-screen smartphone that I've been dreaming of.

 ### 10. It's over $1000 cheaper than it used to be

+In 2018, the iPhone XS cost a staggering $1544 CAD after taxes.
+At the time, it was the most expensive iPhone to date and the sticker shock was no joke to consumers.
+Just [read the comments](https://mobilesyrup.com/2018/09/12/iphone-xs-max-iphone-xr-canadian-specs-pricing-availability/) on the pricing announcement to get an idea of the outrage.

+That price is, of course, now the new normal.

+Anyway, I stuck with my initial budget and picked up a refurbished XS for $445 CAD, shaving off over a thousand bucks for a three-year old phone.
+2018 doesn't even feel that long ago to me.
+2015 does feel like a while ago though, when I paid over a thousand for my 6S.

+The more you pay, the longer you are committed, and I got my money's worth out of the 6S.
+A shorter commitment for far less money is nice though.
+If something goes horribly wrong, like I accidentally drop the refurbished phone off a cliff, it's not as big of a deal (but I'm not about to be flippant around cliffs either).
+Also, it keeps things fresh when you get to upgrade to something newer much sooner.

+I'm liking the value proposition of refurbished phones so much that maybe in three years, I'll just pay $450 for the iPhone 13 Pro instead of buying brand new.

+The refurbished market can be full of landmines, though, if you don't know where to step.
+Buying refurbished is like investing in the stock market.
+If you're willing to accept more risk, you can get a great deal.
+If that's you, then feel free to buy a phone from some random dude on Facebook Marketplace and maybe you'll strike gold.
+But you could also end up with a box filled with sand.

+Okay, maybe if you're totally gullible, you could buy a sand-filled box, but the more-likely scenario is you pay next to nothing for a well-loved phone with lots of scratches and poor battery health.
+If you get the battery replaced, you could still come out ahead.

+On the other end of the spectrum, if you're completely risk averse, you could pay top dollar from a reputable company and guarantee a high-quality refurb.
+One example in Canada would be [Orchard](https://www.getorchard.com/).
+Their quality control is fantastic, but the prices - not so much.

+For example, Orchard is selling a refurbished iPhone XS for around $600 - not really worth it, in my opinion, as you can get a brand new iPhone 11 straight from Apple for $679.

+I took the middle road and opted to get a refurbished phone through the [eBay Refurbished](https://pages.ebay.ca/refurbishedprogramhub/) program.

 .........besides from price, do you want to talk about how much you paid for 6S?
 How you are committed for a shorter time?
 Value proposition jumps way up?